chrisnajman/costs-calculator/README.md

 ## Description

+A simple calculator that tracks how much you spend per day over a number of days.
+An average spend is given for the period.

-Add a date (required) then, optionally, add an amount spent for that day.
+Add a date (required).
 I'd recommend that you do this every day - even on the days you don't spend anything - in order to get an accurate average.

-If you haven't spent anything, just add the date, then submit (with our without an accompanying note).
+If you haven't spent anything, just add the date, then submit the form.

-- If you try to submit a blank field in either of the number fields, you get an alert popup.
+- If you try to submit a blank field in either of the number fields, you'll get an alert popup.
 - You cannot submit the form without specifying a date.

 Additionally, you can:

-- delete a row,
+- delete an entry,
-- drag and drop a row.
+- drag and drop an entry.

 This is so that: